OBLIGATIONS AND RIGHTS OF A TAXPAYER

 7. Employers obligation to deduct and remit tax.

-- 82 of P.I.T.A. imposes on every employer of labour an obligation to deduct appropriate tax from the emolument of the employee and remit same to the tax authority not later than the tenth day of the month immediately after the month of deduction.
+- Employers of labour irrespective of the location of the place of business must pay taxes deducted from Ogun State resident employees to Ogun State.
+82 of P.I.T.A. imposes on every employer of labour an obligation to deduct appropriate tax from the emolument of the employee and remit same to the tax authority not later than the tenth day of the month immediately after the month of deduction.

 8. Agent of collection.